-Grants receivable represents amounts due for program services performed by the Coalition and are presented net of an allowance for doubtful accounts.
-Management has evaluated the receivables at June 30, 2015, and considered them to be fully collectible.
+Grants receivable represents amounts due for program services performed by the Coalition.
+An allowance for uncollectible grant receivables has not been recorded as all amounts are deemed by management to be fully collectible.
 Grants receivable balances will be written off in the period management deems they are uncollectible.
 Recoveries of receivables previously written off will be recorded in revenue when received.